merchise/xotl.ql/docs/source/overview.rst

 The query language relies heavily upon the expression language.
 The core of the query language itself is just a combination of:

-- the expression language used inside Python's generator expressions and/or dictionary comprehensions (we shall use the term :term:`comprehension` to refer both to generator expressions and dictionary comprehensions when the difference would not matter);
+- the expression language used inside Python's generator expressions;

 - the :data:`~xotl.ql.core.this` object; and